standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ### Content Profile File

-The Content Profile (CP) provides information about the content of the IG, relative to the models defined in CIMPL.
-Returning to the diagram [presented earlier](#data-model-ig-relationship), different information is specified at each level.
-Of the types of information specified at the IG level, the CP provides:
+The Content Profile (CP) specifies the profiles to be included in the IG.
+As explained [earlier](#data-model-ig-relationship), IGs are created by selecting a subset of models from those defined in CIMPL models.
+IGs can include models across more than one one namespace:

+![Content profile scope](img_cimpl/Content-profile-scope.png)

+The CP provides several different types of information about the IG:

 * The list of classes (profiles) to be included in the IG,
-* The elements in these classes to be marked as "Must-Support", designated with the `MS` tag, and
+* The elements in these classes to be marked as [Must-Support](#Specifying-must-support-elements), designated with the `MS` tag, and
-* A list of classes _not_ to be profiled, designated with the `NP` tag.
+* A list of classes _not_ to be profiled, designated with the [No-Profile](#specifying-no-profile-elements) `NP` tag.

+The CP file is interpreted as follows:

-The all classes listed in the CP are included as profiles in the IG, with the exception of those classes marked as No-Profile (`NP`).
+* The classes listed in the CP are included as profiles in the IG, with the exception of those classes marked as  (`NP`).

-![Content profile scope](img_cimpl/Content-profile-scope.png)
+* A class _not_ explicitly listed in the CP _may be included_ in the IG, if the class (1) is referenced directly or indirectly by a class included in the IG, (2) is not tagged as a No-Profile class, and (3) has a [differential](https://www.hl7.org/fhir/structuredefinition-definitions.html), relative to the resource it is mapped to.

 The syntax of a Content Profile file is: